-The City's Record Keeping Plan was first created in February 2004 and has received comprehensive reviews and approval in 2007, 2014, 2019.
+The City's Record Keeping Plan was first created in February 2004 and has received comprehensive reviews and approval in 2007, 2014 and 2019.
 The next formal comprehensive review and approval program is scheduled for 2024.

-The City's electronic content management system (CI Anywhere) provides centralisation for all corporate documents and increases efficiency in document retrieval, storage and retention.
-The City also undertakes ongoing review of all record management internal system usage, attached record management programs, regularly updates and enhances these aligned business information systems.
+The City's electronic content management system (Ci Anywhere) provides centralisation for all corporate documents and increases efficiency in document retrieval, storage and retention.
+The City also regularly reviews all record management internal system usage, attached record management programs, and regularly updates and enhances these aligned business information systems.